New Important Trends in Market Research: Takeaways from The Research Alliance

 Learn more about sensory research and testing by visiting the website for the Society of Sensory Professionals.

 Discussing increasing role of service design in market research

 A second research trend discussed during the annual meeting was service design and its role as a discipline in research.
 Service design takes a customer-driven approach to developing new services.
 It draws on things like user experience, marketing and project management to optimize new services.
 Service design logic essentially makes the claim that whatever a consumer buys, they are ultimately buying a service.
 So, even when someone purchases a sandwich from a restaurant they like, while they are buying a product they can literally consume, it is the overall service they are ultimately purchasing.

 Why do companies leverage service design firms and consultants when conducting market research?
 According to the Service Design Network, service design methodologies help create service that is user-friendly, competitive and relevant to customers.

 Birgit Mager, president of the Global Service Design Network and Service Design Professor at Köln International School of Design (KISD) in Cologne, Germany, has produced some great content on service design if you’d like to dig deeper.

-Want to learn more about The Research Alliance and receive regular updates about research trends and other relevant topics? or email Tatiana directly at firstname.lastname@example.org if you’re interested in talking to one of the core members.
+Want to learn more about The Research Alliance and receive regular updates about research trends and other relevant topics?
+Join our LinkedIn group or email Tatiana directly at firstname.lastname@example.org if you’re interested in talking to one of the core members.